wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ### Asymmetric Private Key Signature

 Asymmetric Private Key Signature uses a private key stored in the PowerAuth secure vault.
-In order to unlock the secure vault and retrieve the private key, the user has to first authenticate using the symmetric multi-factor authorization code with at least two factors.
+In order to unlock the secure vault and retrieve the private key, the user has to first authenticate using the symmetric multi-factor authentication code with at least two factors.
 This mechanism protects the private key on the device - the server plays a role of a "doorkeeper" and holds the vault unlock key.

 This process is completely transparent on the SDK level.
 To compute an asymmetric private key signature, request user credentials (password, PIN, biometric image) and use the following code: